 - If you prefer an oil-free version, sauté the veggies using some water.

-- Slice the tofu and bake it for about 15 minutes and for another 5 minutes on the other side.
+- If you’re going to bake it, preheat the oven to 400ºF or 200ºC and bake it for about 15 minutes on one side and for another 5 minutes on the other side.
 Cook longer if needed until golden brown.
-Feel free to fry or sauté the tofu in a frying pan with some oil.

-- Mix the sugar, tamari, gochujang and water in a bowl.
+- Mix the sugar, soy sauce, gochujang, and vegetable stock or water in a bowl until well combined.
 Set aside.

-- Heat the oil in a frying pan and cook the garlic and onion until golden brown.
+- Heat the 1 tbsp oil in a skillet and cook the garlic and onion over medium-high heat until golden brown, stirring frequently.

-- Add the tofu and the sauce and cook for about 5 minutes.
+- Incorporate the cooked tofu and the sauce, stir, and cook for about 5 minutes.